 What happens once you have made an application

 Once we receive your application and it complies with our restrictions, we will acknowledge your notice and send this back to you.
+When permitted temporary activities take place, you must ensure that either:

 We cannot refuse a valid temporary event notice unless the responsible authorities object to it.
 They must do this within 3 working days of receiving it.
 They can only object if they think your event could: